cgyarbrough/SSVC/doc/md_src_files/060_decision-trees.md

 Some of the decision points require some substantial upfront analysis effort to gather risk assessment or organizational data.
 However, once gathered, this information can be efficiently reused across many vulnerabilities and only refreshed occasionally.
 An obvious example of this is the mission impact decision point.
 To answer this, a deployer must analyze their essential functions, how they interrelate, and how they are supported.
 Exposure is similar; answering that decision point requires an asset inventory, adequate understanding of the network topology, and a view of the enforced security controls.
 Independently operated scans, such as Shodan or Shadowserver, may play a role in evaluating exposure, but the entire exposure question cannot be reduced to a binary question of whether an organization’s assets appear in such databases.
 Once the deployer has the situational awareness to understand MEFs or exposure, selecting the answer for each individual vulnerability is usually straightforward.

 Stakeholders who use the prioritization method should consider releasing the priority with which they handled the vulnerability.
 This disclosure has various benefits.
 For example, if the supplier publishes a priority ranking, then deployers could consider that in their decision-making process.
 One reasonable way to include it is to break ties for the deployer.
-If a deployer has three “scheduled” vulnerabilities to remediate, they may address them in any order.
-If two vulnerabilities were produced by the supplier as “scheduled” patches, and one was “out-of-cycle,” then the deployer may want to use that information to favor the latter.
+If a deployer has three “scheduled” vulnerabilities to *_remediate_*, they may address them in any order.
+If two vulnerabilities were produced by the supplier as “scheduled” *_patches_*, and one was “out-of-cycle,” then the deployer may want to use that information to favor the latter.

 In the case where no information is available or the organization has not yet matured its initial situational analysis, we can suggest something like defaults for some decision points.
 If the deployer does not know their exposure,<!--lowercase exposure on purpose, this is the general concept--> that means they do not know where the devices are or how they are controlled, so they should assume *Exposure* is **open**.
 If the decision maker knows nothing about the environment in which the device is used, we suggest assuming a **major** *Safety Impact*.
 This position is conservative, but software is thoroughly embedded in daily life now, so we suggest that the decision maker provide evidence that no one’s well-being will suffer.
 The reach of software exploits is no longer limited to a research network.
 Similarly, with *Mission Impact*, the deployer should assume that the software is in use at the organization for a reason, and that it supports essential functions unless they have evidence otherwise.
 With a total lack of information, assume **

 support crippled** as a default. *Exploitation* needs no special default; if adequate searches are made for exploit code and none is found, the answer is **none**.
-The decision set {**none**, **open**, **MEF crippled**, **major**} results in a scheduled patch application.
+The decision set {**none**, **open**, **MEF crippled**, **major**} results in a scheduled *_patch_* application.

 ## Guidance on Communicating Results

 There are many aspects of SSVC that two parties might want to communicate.
 Not every stakeholder will use the decision points to make comparable decisions.
 Suppliers and deployers make interdependent decisions, but the actions of one group are not strictly dependent on the other.
-Recall that one reason for this is that SSVC is about prioritizing a vulnerability response action in general, not specifically applying a patch that a supplier produced.
+Recall that one reason for this is that SSVC is about prioritizing a vulnerability response action in general, not specifically applying a *_patch_* that a supplier produced.
 Coordinators are particularly interested in facilitating communication because that is their core function.
 This section handles three aspects of this challenge: formats for communicating SSVC, how to handle partial or incomplete information, and how to handle information that may change over time.